KVS | KENDRIYA VIDYALAYA SANGATHAN

 KVS Organizational Structure

 Kendriya Vidyalayas have an effective and well knit organizational set-up.
-The Chairman of the KVS Sangathan is Hon’ble Minister of Human Resource Development.
 The day-to-day affairs are conducted by an administrative set-up with the Commissioner as the Chief Executive Officer, supported by two Additional Commissioners, five Joint Commissioners, four Deputy Commissioners and other staff members at the Headquarters in New Delhi.

 For effective management and implementation of Kendriya Vidyalaya Sangathan’s policies formulated at the national level, 25 Regional Offices have been established, each headed by a Deputy Commissioner with three Assistant Commissioners, one Administrative Officer and one Finance officer and supporting staff.
 These regional offices oversee the working of the KVs covered under their jurisdiction.